For screenshots of each step in this process, see the RDA: Procedural Compliance Self Assessment Application User Guide

 Items IEP-9 through IEP-15 are dependent on the result of item IEP-8.
 When “NA” is entered for item IEP-8, the application will automatically enter “NA” for items IEP-9 through IEP-15, and display item IEP-16 as the next item to be reviewed.
 Under this circumstance, the reviewer should not attempt to assess items IEP-9 through IEP-15 for that student.

 For each student in the IEP implementation sample, review evidence to indicate whether or not the student received the required services, the parent received the progress report, and the assessment accommodation was provided (student IEP, progress report, student schedule, teacher notes, teacher schedule, attendance record, assessment accommodation print out, etc.); and

 For Discipline item 1, review information about the LEA’s policies, procedures, and practices concerning the tracking of disciplinary removals of students with disabilities.
 For Discipline item 2, review whether each student was provided educational services during each removal beyond the 10th cumulative day of removal (Worksheet for Documenting Educational Services Provided During Disciplinary Removals that Do Not Constitute a Disciplinary Change of Placement (DPI Model Form DW-1) or other district documentation).

 DPI established monitoring directions and standards for each requirement in the self-assessment.
 LEA staff uses the directions and standards to determine whether the student's record is in compliance or not in compliance.

-LEA staff record results directly in the online reporting tool available through the Special Education Portal.
+LEA staff record results directly ("yes," "no," or not applicable ["NA"]) in the online reporting tool available through the Special Education Portal.

 All self-assessment records must be maintained for the year in which the self-assessment is completed and for four (4) additional fiscal years (July 1 through June 30).